slinkstep/ag-backend-technical-test/README.md

 ## Future Steps:

+Include a firestore listener for adding real time bet settlement and rollback requests (from admin users or other API's interacting with the system)

 - Apply a system for dynamicly set results of specific bet rounds and process the corresponding payments on open bets

 - Apply a system for rollin back results on specific bet rounds